Molecular Basis of Therapeutic Targeting

 Areas of research

-The theme of molecular basis of therapeutic targeting deals with the identification and study of key biological macromolecules that influence disease processes, or change in response to pathological conditions.
-By understanding the underlying causes of a disease, the outcome can often be manipulated to control disease symptoms and/or eradicate the disease.
+This theme deals with the identification and study of key biological macromolecules that influence disease processes, or change in response to pathological conditions.

 Many diseases arise from problems in how cells communicate: